Western Iran campaign of 1730: The Battle of Malayer Valley

 Nader gave the order for a sudden thrust by his right flank across the stream.
-The Persians appeared from the billowing cloud of smoke that had concealed their advance and threw the Ottomans, who were dazzled by the unexpected appearance of the enemy seemingly out of thin air, into disarray.
+The Iranians appeared from the billowing cloud of smoke that had concealed their advance and threw the Ottomans, who were dazzled by the unexpected appearance of the enemy seemingly out of thin air, into disarray.
 An intense few hours of fighting followed, with the Ottomans attempting to salvage their left to no avail.
-The onslaught of the Persian right cut further into the flesh of the Turk's left wing and the killing of the chief Ottoman Bannerman caused a much demoralised army to turn tail and flee, with Persian cavalry in pursuit cutting down and imprisoning a large number of men.
+The onslaught of the Iranian right cut further into the flesh of the Turk's left wing and the killing of the chief Ottoman Bannerman caused a much demoralised army to turn tail and flee, with the Iranian cavalry in pursuit cutting down and imprisoning a large number of men.
 A clear victory was won, opening the road to Hamadan for Nader's troops.

 Nader pivots north

-After liberating Hamadan along with its 10,000 imprisoned Persian soldiers, Nader gained Kermanshah, thus liberating large swathes of western Persia from Ottoman rule.
-Leaving behind a fortified position, he now moved his army to Azerbaijan, where he took Tabriz on August 12, crushing an army sent (too late) to reinforce Tabriz.
+After liberating Hamadan along with its 10,000 imprisoned Iranian soldiers, Nader gained Kermanshah, thus liberating large swathes of western Iran from Ottoman rule.
+Leaving behind a fortified position, he now moved his army to Azerbaijan, where he took Tabriz on 12 August, crushing an army sent (too late) to reinforce Tabriz.
 The Turkish prisoners were treated kindly, with Nader freeing many of the Pashas, dispatching them with messages of peace to Constantinople (Istanbul).
-In a lightning campaign Nader had reincorporated all the main provinces of the Persian heartland.
+In a lightning campaign Nader had reincorporated all the main provinces of the Iranian heartland.